Important Dates

 - Erik Wilde, UC Berkeley, USA

-- Man Lung Yiu, Hong Kong Polytechnic University, Honk
+- Man Lung Yiu, Hong Kong Polytechnic University, Honk Kong

 - Yu Zheng, Microsoft Research Asia, China